rauschma/markcheck/demo/demo-typescript.md

 # TypeScript

-By default, Marktest uses the following tools (which must be installed – e.g. in `marktest-data/node_modules/`):
+By default, Markcheck uses the following tools (which must be installed – e.g. in `markcheck-data/node_modules/`):

 * Running TypeScript: [CLI tool `tsx`](https://github.com/privatenumber/tsx)
   * Does not perform any static checks!